The Omena Woods Association Deer Management Program

 The Decision Making Process

-Before settling on a managed hunt, the Board of Directors considered multiple deer management options and decided to conduct a managed hunt using hunters from Omena.
-As noted above, that has been a successful program and has helped feed local families.
-You can find information about the options OWA considered by clicking here.
+Before settling on a managed hunt, the Board of Directors considered multiple deer management options and decided to conduct a managed hunt using local hunters from Omena.
+As reported, that has been a successful program and has helped feed local families.